ComposableFi/whitepaper/whitepaper.md

 One of the first use-cases of the LSE was deciding which fee model to use for Mosaic.
 Fees are charged when funds are moved between networks.
 The question of which fee model to go with is key to a successful deployment.

-First, guided by Occam's razor \cite{WhatRazor} we picked a simple functional form and let the fee model follow a linear form capped by a maximum fee ensuring that nobody, no matter how much they move across Mosaic, is charged more than a certain percent.
+First, guided by Occam's razor [@WhatRazor] we picked a simple functional form and let the fee model follow a linear form capped by a maximum fee ensuring that nobody, no matter how much they move across Mosaic, is charged more than a certain percent.

 For most transfers, and for practically all retail transfers, users move along the linear part close to the origin.
 To ensure a safe network, we implemented a minimum fee as well distributing rewards to maintainers.
 Let $x$ denote the liquidity moved as percent of available liquidity in the origin vault.
 For example, if I move 10 ETH in a vault with 200 ETH $x=5$\%.
 Let $y$ be the fee charged in percent.
 The Mosaic fee model is then determined by the two points $(x,y)=(0,0.25)$ and $(x,y)=(30,5)$.